pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Focus on the most important elements based on our conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
+Focus on the most important elements based on the conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
 ```

 ### Summary